 How are you involved with Gillespie Park?

 I volunteer with Islington Council’s nature conservation team.
-We meet on Thursdays and do all kinds of jobs in the park to improve biodiversity and make it more accessible for local people.
+We do all kinds of jobs in the park to improve biodiversity and make it more accessible for local people.
 For example, we prune hedges and brambles, cut the meadow using a scythe – a traditional tool used to cut grass – and maintain the pond.

 How did you first become involved?